|Celebrating Over 57 Years of Service

 2007 Christian Community Credit Union celebrates 50 years of service!
 The Credit Union now has 144 employees, with over $440 million in assets and serves over 28,700 members nationwide and in over 100 countries.

-2008 The Credit Union celebrated its 51st year and was blessed with assets reaching $473 million and serving over 27,000 members.
+2008 The Credit Union celebrated its 51st year and was blessed with assets reaching $473 million.
 In partnership with Mission Aviation Fellowship, the Credit Union offered its first affinity card—the MAF Platinum Rewards Visa.

 We introduced our new tagline, "Your Money at Work Building God’s Kingdom” which expresses what we do and why with the deposits our members put in the Credit Union.